 Once you have done a full (or partial) reading and coding of your qualitative data, you can work with these codes in several ways.
 Perhaps the easiest is to create a umbrella (or parent) code (like shock) to which you can make relevant in vivo codes subcategories, just by dragging and dropping them onto the top node.
 Now, when you double click on the main node, you will see quotes from all the in vivo subcategories in one place.

-It’s also possible to use the Levels feature in Quirkos to group your codes: this is especially useful when you might want to put an in vivo code into more than one higher level group.
+It’s also possible to use the Groups feature in Quirkos to group your codes: this is especially useful when you might want to put an in vivo code into more than one higher level group.
 For example, the ‘hit by a bus’ code might belong in ‘shock’ but also a separate category called ‘metaphors’.
 You can create levels from the Quirk Properties dialogue of any Quirk, assign codes to one or more of these levels, and explore them using the query view.
 See this blog post for more on how to use levels in Quirkos.

 It’s also possible to save a snapshot of your project at any point, and then actually merge codes together to keep them all under the same Quirk.
 You will loose most of the original in vivo codes this way (which is why the other options are usually better) but if you find yourself just dealing with too many codes, or want to create a neat report based on a few key concepts this can be a good way to go.
 Just right click on the Quirks you want to keep, and select ‘Merge Quirk with...’ to choose another topic to be absorbed into it.
 Don’t forget all actions in Quirkos have Undo and Redo options!